-In the last few weeks, the national picture for school performance has been released and has allowed us to reflect on our summer results in comparison to schools nationally.
-Our initial delight at the quality of results achieved at both GCSE and post-16 has been confirmed by this release and shown that the students of The Blandford School performed in line with the top end of schools in the country.
+The national picture for school performance has been slowly emerging and has allowed us to reflect on our summer results in comparison to schools across the country and within Dorset.
+Our initial delight has been confirmed in the DfE Performance Tables (published October 2019) which show that students of The Blandford School performed in line with top end schools in the country.

 Post 16 Results

-The overall pass rate this year was a fantastic 100%, with 32% of students achieving the coveted top grades of A*- A, and 60% achieving A* – B. These figures mean the school has achieved exceptionally well in a year when pass rates are down.
+The overall pass rate this year Post 16 was a fantastic 99.3%, with 32% of students achieving the coveted top grades of A*- A, and 51% achieving A* – B.